stellamartin222/cinema-tickets/cinema-tickets-javascript/README.md

 ## Test Suite

 This technical test was completed using TDD.
-The testing framework Jest was used to write all of the tests and 100% of the code has test coverage.
+The testing framework 'Jest' was used to write all of the tests and 100% of the code has test coverage.

 ```shell
 npm test